UML Diagrams in React Diagram Component

 const root = ReactDOM.createRoot(document.getElementById('diagram'));

-Multiplicity is a definition of an inclusive interval of non-negative integers to specify the allowable number of instances of described element.
-The type of multiplicity are as follows.
+Multiplicity defines an inclusive interval of non-negative integers to specify the allowable number of instances of the described element.
+The types of multiplicity are as follows:

-By default the multiplicity will be considered as “OneToOne”.
+By default, the multiplicity is considered as OneToOne.

-The shape multiplicity’s source property is used to set the source label to connector and the target property is used to set the target label to connector.
+The shape multiplicity’s source property sets the source label to the connector and the target property is used to set the target label to the connector.

 The following code example illustrates how to customize the multiplicity.